 One Day in Rothenburg ob der Tauber

-Learn how you can spend one day in Rothenburg ob der Tauber, on the Romantic Road, as a great getaway from Munich, or other Romantic Road town, on your over 40 solo travel.
+Learn how you can spend one day in Rothenburg ob der Tauber, on the Romantic Road, as a great getaway from Munich, or other Romantic Road town, on your Germany solo travel.

 Like this?
 Share it with others!

 Rothenburg ob der Tauber Packing Essentials

 About Rothenburg ob der Tauber

 Rothenburg ob der Tauber is one of the 16 charming towns along the Romantic Road located in scenic Bavaria, Germany.
 The road is only 305km long starting with Füssen on the southern end – my suggested home base for visiting the Neuschwanstein and Hohenshwangau Castles – and ending with Würzburg on the northern end.

 - The Ultimate 4 Days in Munich Solo Itinerary